mjh2901/mikehathaway.com/_posts/2023-09-09-cruise-day-bag.md

 - Pain Releaver (I cary a Aleve and Advil or Naproxin and Ibuprofin)
 - Pseudoephedrine (cruises bring you in contact with plants you never new you where alergic to)
 - Pepto Bismol Chews (The jellybean form of pepto, its completely brilliant)
-- Talcom Powder (lots of walking a little bit to releave chafing really helps)
 - Triple antibiotic ointment
 - Band Aids
 - Sterile gauze pads